theQRL/docs.theqrl.org/_docs/tokenswap/tokenMigration.md

 If you have any questions, we are available on Discord (Channel #Migration_Support, or send an email to info@theqrl.org

-> Reminder: Those with unclaimed ERC20s from the pre-sale will be contacted separately in order to assist them in receiving MainNet Quanta.
+> Reminder: Those with unclaimed ERC20 tokens will be contacted separately in order to assist them in receiving MainNet Quanta.
 {: .info}